kalekundert/ligrna/notebook/20170922_titrate_cb_in_vitro/titrate_cb_in_vitro.rst

 I let the molten agarose cool for 5 min on a rocker before adding the GelRed and pouring the mixture into the cast (the purpose of this step is explained in the `Troubleshooting`_ section).
 I cast the gel in the Owl Easycast B2 tray with the 1 mm thick 20-tooth comb.
-I loaded 2 μL of ladder and ran the gel at 85V for 90 min.
+I loaded 2 μL of ladder (GeneRuler 1kb, Thermo SM0312) and ran the gel at 85V for 90 min.

 .. literalinclude:: 20171004_cas9_cleavage_assay.txt